aws-samples/sample-amazon-ivs-aiortc-demos/stages-nova-s2s/README.md

 **Description**:

-Get current date and time information
+Get current date and time information for specific locations

 **Parameters**:

+-   `location` (required): Location name to get date/time for (e.g., 'New York', 'London', 'Tokyo')
--   `timezone` (optional): Timezone for the date/time (defaults to local)
+-   `timezone` (optional): Timezone override (e.g., 'America/New_York', 'Europe/London')

 **Example conversation**:

--   User: "What time is it?"
+-   User: "What time is it in New York?"
--   Nova: "It's currently 2:30 PM on Tuesday, July 8th, 2025."
+-   Nova: "It's currently 2:30 PM on Tuesday, July 8th, 2025 in New York (Eastern Daylight Time)."

 ### 2. Weather Tool